santiagvs/santiagvs/README.md

 - 🔭 I’m currently working at Info W Software, as **C# and .NET** Developer

-- 🌱 I’m currently learning **C#, <span>ASP.</span>NET, Razor, Postgres and Ruby on Rails**
+- 🌱 I’m currently learning **C#, Java and Spring Boot.**

 - 👯 I’m currently interested on **ASP** and **Ruby on Rails** projects

 - 👨‍💻 All of my projects are available here, at [github.com/santiagvs](github.com/santiagvs).

-- But also check [my Angular project](https://github.com/Squad13Porto/FrontAngularColetiva) on Squad 13, a simple university project.
+- 🛑 But also check [my Angular project](https://github.com/Squad13Porto/FrontAngularColetiva) on Squad 13, a simple university project.

 - 💬 You can ask me about **Linux basics**